SolidOS/userguide/views/sharing/userguide.md

 ---

 # Sharing View User Guide
-Solid allows you to control who can access folders and data resources within your Pod, and what permission have - read, create, update, delete.
+Solid allows you to control who can access folders and data resources within your Pod, and what permission they have — i.e., read, create, update, and/or delete.

 ## View
 To display the Sharing view for a folder or data resource: